Tutorial Guide & Project Creation

-• You want to do custom development but don't know where to start
+- You want to do custom development but do not know where to start

-• Master the complete development process: from project creation to deployment
+- Master the full development process: from project creation to deployment

-• Understand how tools (CLI, SDK, MCP, SQL) work together
+- Understand how the tools (CLI, SDK, MCP, SQL) work together

-Estimated Learning Time: 60-90 minutes (can be done in sections)
+Estimated Time: 60-90 minutes (can be completed in sections)

-We'll build a Customer Management System from scratch with these features:
+We will build a Customer Management System from scratch with the following features:

 Final Result: A complete business module ready for production use.